 SUPPORT GROUPS - Essential support groups such as drug and alcohol support groups can continue to operate.
 No group limits apply.
 The facility must apply the density limit.
-The four square metre rule is the only limit on the number of people who can attend, but electronic record keeping is required.

 Record keeping is not required in relation to essential support groups and health services if confidentiality is typically required.
 Support groups where confidentiality is not typically required should still collect records of those who attend.